Skip to content

 Category: Active adult communities

 March 10, 2025 — The 2021 Surfside Towers collapse near Miami killed 98 people and injured many more.
 The Florida legislature’s response was swift and strict.
-Now, as those laws go into effect, backlash from the hardships they created is leading to efforts to soften them.
+Now, as those laws go into effect, backlash from the hardships they created is leading to efforts to soften the regs.

 Already burdened by exploding insurance premiums, condo owners now also face huge assessments to catch up on their new reserve requirements.
-Added to those woes, the new required building inspections have discovered costly building repairs.
-All of these combined have caused special assessments and/or significant dues increases.
-The result is a spate of homeowners who are unable to pay those.
+Added to those woes, newly required building inspections have discovered costly building repairs that need to be made.
+All of these combined factors have led to special assessments and/or significant dues increases.
+The result is a spate of homeowners who are unable to pay.
 Many have no choice but sell and and then find a new, more affordable place to spend the remainder of their retirement years.

 “They can’t sell their multimillion-dollar condos because of these assessments.
 Buyers don’t want to take on units with assessments and sellers can’t meet their bottom line if they pay the assessments.”